-If you’re suffering from spine problems in Las Vegas , minimally invasive surgery could be the solution.
-With minimally invasive surgery, there is less disruption of tissue and less blood loss, so patients recovery faster and have smaller scars.
+If you’re suffering from spine problems in Las Vegas, minimally invasive surgery could be the solution.
+With minimally invasive surgery, there is less disruption of tissue and less blood loss, so patients recover faster and have smaller scars.
 There are several different minimally invasive surgery techniques for treating back problems.
 Here is a look at some common procedures.

 Anterior Cervical Discectomy and Fusion

 During an anterior cervical discectomy and fusion —or ACDF—procedure, the surgeon removes discs and bone spurs in the neck that are putting pressure on nerves and causing pain.
 The disc is then replaced using a bone graft or small mesh, causing the vertebrae to fuse together.
 The surgery is performed via a small incision in the front of the neck.
 In most cases, patients go home the same day of the procedure.
 The recovery time is approximately two weeks.

 Lumbar Posterior Fusion

 In this procedure, vertebrae in the lumbar spine are fused together after a damaged disc is removed.
 The surgery is performed through a small incision in the front of the body.
 A lumbar posterior fusion can be helpful in treating spinal stenosis, degenerative disc disease, and spondylolisthesis.
 After surgery, most patients require physical therapy to regain function.